NaveyaB/NaveyaB/README.md

 ---

 ### 🚀 About Me
-I'm a passionate **[Unga Role, eg: Full Stack Developer / Student]** from India.
+I'm a passionate ** eg: Full Stack Developer** from India.
 I love building things that live on the internet!

 - 🔭 I’m currently working on **[Project Name]**
 - 🌱 I’m currently learning **[Technology Name, eg: Docker, Go, or AI]**